NBISweden/workshop-reproducible-research/docs/conda.md

 This should download the project fastq files and run FastQC on them (as mentioned above).

 * Check your directory contents (`ls -Rlh`, or in your file browser).
-It should now look something like this:
+It should now have the following structure:

 ```no-highlight
    conda/